ppy/osu-wiki/wiki/Help_Centre/en.md

 #### What is "restricted" mode, exactly?

-**A person with a restricted account is temporarily or permenently prevented from interacting with the community in any meaningful way, including chatting, participating in multiplayer, and having their scores on leaderboards.**
+**A person with a restricted account is temporarily or permanently prevented from interacting with the community in any meaningful way, including chatting, participating in multiplayer, and having their scores on leaderboards.**

 If your account has been restricted, you'll likely know why after a brief conversation with the support team.